IBM/portieris/README.md

 **Uninstall Notes**:
 1. All your image security policies are deleted when you uninstall Portieris.
-1. The namespace you created will need to be manually deleted. i.e. `kubectl delete namespace/<namespace>`
+1. If you no longer need the namespace it will have to be manually deleted. i.e. `kubectl delete namespace/<namespace>`
 1. If you have issues uninstalling portieris, via helm, try running the cleanup script: `helm/cleanup.sh portieris <namespace>`

 ## Image security policies